PTQ-22/stride-dashboard/README.md

 3-D profile (longitude × latitude × elevation), floating above a real (pre-fetched, grayscale OpenStreetMap) basemap floor for orientation.
-The line colour encodes a metric you choose — elevation, pace or heart rate — so a single run becomes a rich story (here a half-marathon over the Poznań streets, coloured by pace).
+The line colour encodes a metric you choose — elevation, pace or heart rate — so a single run becomes a rich story.

 ![3-D route](screenshots/route3d_alt.png)